Senior Research Fellow & BRIDGES Scientific Coordinator

 Verònica Benet-Martínez is an ICREA (Catalan Institution for Research and Advanced Studies) Research Professor at UPF, where she is also Head of the Research Group on Behavioral and Experimental Social Sciences.
 Before her current position, she was a tenured professor at the University of California Riverside and an assistant professor at the University of Michigan.
 She obtained a PhD in Social/Personality Psychology from the University of California at Davis and was a funded Postdoctoral Research Fellow at the University of California, Berkeley.
 She is an appointed Fellow of the Society for Personality and Social Psychology and is also an editorial board member for several psychology journals.
 Her research has been funded by government and private grants from the EU, the United States, and other national and local governments.
 She has received awards from SPSP and the American Psychological Association.

-Head of the Mediterranean and Middle East Programme
+Head of the Mediterranean, Middle East and Africa Programme

 Professor of Political Science